 • Supplies a framework, for those interested, to list additional problems and solutions and work with others to accomplish the solutions.

 • Addresses correcting the underlying causes of criminal behavior, in particular lack of a normal family, lack of employment and education opportunities, poverty, hopelessness and despair.
-By accomplishing it in coordination with and as a vital part of the Universal, Common Strategic Plan for a Peaceful, Prosperous, Just World,, activists will have more choices of items to work on and necessary resources can more easily be found and better shared.
+By accomplishing it in coordination with and as a vital part of the Universal Strategic Plan for a Peaceful, Prosperous, Just, Sustainable World, activists will have more choices of items to work on and necessary resources can more easily be found and better shared.

 • Addresses misconceptions about crimes and punishment.
 Neither Alfred Adler nor Clarence Darrow believed corporal punishment or any other form of punishment worked.
 Of course there should be consequences for criminal behavior.

-• Provides procedures, principles and practices for the Plan to Humanely and Privately Prosecute Lawbreakers with Restorative Justice Opportunities for Both Victims and Lawbreakers which is item number 23 of the Common Agenda.
+• Provides procedures, principles and practices for the Plan to Humanely and Privately (not secretly)Investigate and Prosecute Lawbreakers with Timely Restitution for Victims, Rehabilitation for Lawbreaker and Restorative Justice Opportunities for Both which is Target Action Plan #30 of the Common Agenda.

 These interested organizations and individuals are requested to work together, form an oversight board for this plan and add everything that needs to be done to it.
-Recommendations can be made and items added by emailing Fisher@wethepeoplenow.org or faxing 703-521-0849.
+Recommendations can be made and items added by email to RefinethePlan@PeopleNow.org or faxing 703-521-0849.

 Most aspects of the entire Justice System must be revamped, reformed and improved.
-Criminal Justice and Prisons has been given first priority because of its horrendous, unjust impact on so many lives and because of the need for a reformed justice system to humanely and privately prosecute lawbreakers h
+Criminal Justice and Prisons has been given a high priority because of its horrendous, unjust impact on so many lives and because of the need for a reformed justice system to humanely and privately prosecute lawbreakers h

 The below Table of Contents provides an outline of this plan.
 Each item in the plan can be accessed by clicking on it.

-Table of Contents of the Plan to Reform Criminal Justice
+Table of Contents of the Plan to Humanely Reform Criminal Justice and Prisons